olepoeschl/NQueensFAF/README.md

 # NQueensFAF
-Insanely fast Solvers for the n queens problem, one for GPUs (definitely try this one) and one for CPUs.
+Insanely fast Solvers for the N queens problem, one for GPUs (definitely try this one) and one for CPUs.
 Also provides useful utilities for implementing custom N queens problem solving algorithms.
 Features are: <br>
 1) support GPU-computing and aslo CPU-Multithreading